 How to fix it: Simply wait until you're ready to serve your salad before adding these ingredients.

-Dressing is a key component of a great salad and Derrick Kwa, group executive chef of Wilde and Co., a group of boutique hotels in Singapore, says you should taste it in advance to ensure it's seasoned enough.
+The dressing is a key component of a great salad.
+Derrick Kwa, the group executive chef of Wilde and Co., a group of boutique hotels in Singapore, says you should taste it in advance to ensure it's seasoned enough.
 But don't simply dip a spoon into the dressing—this strategy won't give you an accurate idea of how it complements the salad itself.

 How to fix it: "Use a lettuce leaf, or whatever leaf you're using in your salad," says Kwa.
 "Dip that into your dressing and taste it with the leaf."
 This way, you'll know how it balances with the vegetables you're using.